mindbox-cloud/android-sdk/example/README.md

-To run the example application, follow these steps:
+To run the example application with functioning mobile push notifications, follow these steps:

 1) Change the package identifier in the **app/build.gradle** file